enguy-hub/BayDetect/README.md

 - Ensure to save the model file (`md_v4.1.0.pb`) inside the `/cameratraps` directory, and also copy the `/cameratraps/detection/run_detector_batch.py` file to the same `/cameratraps` directory as well.

-- To have MegaDetector to only save detection boxes that are 85% confidence or above in the output JSON file, open the `cameratraps/detection/run_detector.py` file and change line 73 to the following:

-      DEFAULT_OUTPUT_CONFIDENCE_THRESHOLD = 0.85

 #### 4. Download and Install Miniconda

 - Go to [Miniconda page](https://docs.conda.io/en/latest/miniconda.html) and follow the instruction on how to download and install Miniconda based on your own OS.